Cologne's Antoniter: Social housing for seniors and the homeless!

 Guido Stephan, Geschäftsführer der Antoniter Siedlungsgesellschaft in Köln, diskutiert evangelische Wohnprojekte und soziale Verantwortung.

 In Cologne, Antonitersiedlungsgesellschaft mbH (ASG) is an important player in the housing industry.
 For over 70 years, ASG has been providing a colorful mix of living space and social projects.
 Guido Stephan, the managing director of ASG, has been at the helm of the company for 28 years and has gained a lot of experience in the real estate industry during this time.
-In the current eid podcast “Among Neighbors” he talks about the central challenges and responsibilities of the Protestant housing industry, such as kirchen-koeln.de reported.
+In the current eid podcast “Among Neighbors” he talks about the central challenges and responsibilities of the Protestant housing industry, such as kirche-koeln.de reported.

 The Evangelical Home Foundation, which offers outpatient residential communities, pursues a similar concept.
 These are designed for eight to twelve people and are a great alternative to living in a nursing home.
 Residents experience an everyday life that is based on their personal lifestyle and thus conveys security and security.
-How ev-heimstiftung.de reports, relatives and volunteers are actively involved in the community, which benefits the residents and promotes social cohesion.
+How ev-heimstiftung.de reported, relatives and volunteers are actively involved in the community, which benefits the residents and promotes social cohesion.

 A look into history